bfrest/tetris/README.md

-A gane of tetris, built while learning about canvas
+A game of tetris, built while learning about canvas